alexandersolovyov/arduino-makefile/README.md

 ====================================

 This is a very simple main makefile to use with GNU Make utility for compiling Your Arduino projects without the Arduino IDE.
+Using this file does not affect the way Arduino project is written, so it may be used in parallel with Arduino IDE.

 There are also some more complete (and more complex) make systems for Arduino, such as [Arduino-Makefile](https://github.com/sudar/Arduino-Makefile).
 You may find it